-- Wide lobby with warm wood tones decorated in a forest/tropical décor theme (changes according to season).
+- Wide lobby with warm wood tones decorated with a forest/tropical décor theme (changes according to season).
 Features gorgeous hanging wooden bells and a large fountain.
 Lots of browns and reds and gold colors give it a rich aura.

-- Hotel has a timeless colonial feel, spacious sparkling white corridors and teakwood accents.
-Has three wings – the 16-storey River Wing houses the Royal Oriental Suite, Selandia and Siam Suites and two-bedroom suites.
+- Hotel has a timeless colonial feel, spacious sparkling white corridors, and teakwood accents.
+Has three wings – the 16-story River Wing houses the Royal Oriental Suite, Selandia and Siam Suites and two-bedroom suites.
 The Authors’ Wing has four famous Heritage Authors’ Suites which have a fresh palette – lots of white rattan with bamboo.
 The Garden Wing has unique split level Premier Rooms that overlook the River and the main swimming pool.
 Rooms have traditional Thai silk, teak furnishings and are served with fresh fruits and exotic flowers daily.
 Has a butler for every floor.
 (Has 1200 staff with a ratio of 3 staff for every 1 guest).
 Part of the hotel is set across the river and there are private teakwood shuttle boats that ferry guests to its Thai cooking school, the hotel’s Thai restaurant, spa and health centers.

 - Garden suites (80 sq m) – Are exquisite.
 Very colonial with either a flat or split-level layouts.
 All rooms are front facing, overlooking the river.
 Has a mini- apartment feel with a space-saving kitchenette and cocktail set.
-Butler sets out a different cock tail menu for the guests daily and homemade coconut ice cream is kept in the freezer.
+Butler sets out a different cocktail menu for the guests daily and homemade coconut ice cream is kept in the freezer.
 Large marble bathroom with large bathtubs, with audio in the shower.

 - Grand Royal Suite (600 sq m) – Majestic six-bedroom suite; occupies the entire first floor of the Authors’ Wing.
 Extremely luxurious with private elevator access.
 Highlights include a light-filled Victorian-inspired glass conservatory and a restored open balcony with stunning river views.

-- Has 8 restaurants – Sala Rim Naam Thai Restaurant with a Thai classical dance show every night (Dances from the east & a 15 minute masked puppet show on the Ramayana.
+- Has 8 restaurants – Sala Rim Naam Thai Restaurant with a Thai classical dance show every night (Dances from the east & a 15-minute masked puppet show on the Ramayana.
 Ornate restaurant with a grand stage.
-Menu has a sample of all of Thailand’s dishes.
+The menu has a sample of all of Thailand’s dishes.
 Tables and floor seating with leg space cutouts).
 Le Normandie, fine French dining venue (Bangkok’s oldest French restaurant, Famous dish – mashed potatoes with caviar and sea urchins).
 Ciao, an outdoor Italian bistro (seasonal) (Famous for pumpkin pizza).
 The China House with avant-garde 1930s Shanghai Art Deco interior.
 Lord Jim’s with a seafood buffet lunch.
 The Verandah Coffee Shop.
 BBQ Riverside Terrace.

 - Authors’ Lounge – Four salons named after famous authors who were guests of the hotel – Joseph Conrad, Somerset Maugham, Noël Coward and James Michener, with signed books on display.
 Very picturesque with plenty of old world charm.
 Decorated with turn-of-the-century style wicker furniture with hand-painted fabrics.
 Very popular for afternoon tea, society weddings and elegant events.
 Also offers a selection of high-end brand of teas ‘Mariage Freres’ and a signature afternoon tea set.